alexdotrud/jungles-story/README.md

 ### Interactive Introduction
 - Character images that lead to the beginning of the story.
-- User have to click  on each character to learn extra information about them and only then can continue to the next chapter.
+- Users have to click  on each character to learn extra information about them and only then can continue to the next chapter.
-- All modals contains a custom sound that you can activate by clicking on play-icon.
+- All modals contain a custom sound that you can activate by clicking on play-icon.

 ![Meet Characters](documentation/introduction.png)